healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 ## What does this do?
 The software can be configured to calculate and report on policy and spatial indicators for healthy and sustainable cities in diverse contexts globally.
 The core set of spatial indicators are calculated for point locations, a small area grid (e.g. 100m), and overall city estimates.
 Optionally, indicators can also be calculated for custom areas, like administrative boundaries or specific neighbourhoods of interest.
 In addition CSV files containing indicators for area summaries and the overall city are also generated, omitting geometry.

-The tool can also be used to summarise and visualise a policy audit conducted using the 1000 Cities challenge tool.

-Metadata and data dictionaries are generated to accompany the data, along with report in multiple languages to promote access by diverse audiences, and in particular local communities and decision makers in the cities being studied.

-The resulting city-specific resources can be used to provide evidence to support policy makers and planners to target interventions within cities, compare performance across cities, and when measured across time can be used to monitor progress for achieving urban design goals for reducing inequities.
-Moreover, they provide a rich source of data for those advocating for disadvantaged and vulnerable community populations, to provide evidence for whether urban policies for where they live are serving their needs.

 The default core set of spatial urban indicators calculated includes: